joanaz/WTM/markdown/install-cloud.md

 ### 5. SSH into the new GCE instance, in a new browser window

 - Click on the “hamburger” menu at upper-left, and then “Compute Engine”
+- Find your instance in the list (mid-page)
+- Write down the "External IP", this is the IP of your Cloud instance
-- Find your instance in the list (mid-page) and click on the “SSH” pulldown menu on the right.
+- Logon to instance by clicking on the “SSH” pulldown menu on the right.
 Select “Open in browser window”.
 - A new browser window will open, with a command line into your GCE instance.

 ### 6. Start the Docker container in the GCE image (in the newly opened SSH browser window):